olamidem/olamidem/README.md

 Thanks for stopping by; I look forward to connecting with you!

-- 🔭 I’m currently working on some powerbi projects
+- 🔭 I’m currently working on some larave project
-- 🌱 I’m currently learning Tableau
-- 👯  I’m looking to collaborate on data anlysis projects